IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

     (Required for new resource) A name for the service instance

-  space_guid (True, str, None)
-    (Required for new resource) The guid of the space in which the instance will be created

   service (True, str, None)
     (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

+  tags (False, list, None)
+    None

   plan (True, str, None)
     (Required for new resource) The plan type of the service

+  space_guid (True, str, None)
+    (Required for new resource) The guid of the space in which the instance will be created

+  parameters (False, dict, None)
+    Arbitrary parameters to pass along to the service broker.
+Must be a JSON object

   id (False, str, None)